mygpstracker/mygpstracker/README.md

 While we're happy to answer simple questions on our Forum for free, if you need help with integrating GpsTracker or MyGPSTracker please consider contracting one of our developers listed in our support forums.

 There are plenty of opportunities to participate in a number of different development and community roles.
 We have introduced our web presence at http://www.mygpstracker.xyz that includes a download section, community and free support forum area.
 Github will be serve as the ongoing development leg for this project.

+<b>TESTDRIVE MyGPSTRACKER BEFORE YOU DOWNLOAD</b>

+Test drive the new MyGPSTracker Web Server system or test your MyGPSTracker phone client download.

+Our GPSTracker web map is located at: http://mygpstracker.xyz/mygpstracker/index.html and feel free to use our WebTracker Client to connect to our map: http://mygpstracker.xyz/mygpstracker/webtracker.html

+(OR)

+Download one of our GPS Tracker Phone Clients and connect by inputing your name and connecting to: http://mygpstracker.xyz/mygpstracker/updatelocation.php